Way of Life the Malle Tribe

-The Malle tribe people lives in an area called Malle Awaki.
-They are the second largest ethnic group of the south Omo zone.
-They are predominantly agriculturalist but those living at lower altitude practice mixed agriculture and produce several crops for consumption and trade.
-Livestock have less value to the Malle than the lowland pastoralists.
-The Malle tribe also hunt antelopes, wild boar and other wildlife.
+The Malle tribe lives in an area called Malle Awaki.
+They are the second largest ethnic group in the south Omo zone.
+They are predominantly agriculturalists but those living at lower altitude practice mixed agriculture and produce several crops for consumption and trade.
+Livestock has less value to the Malle than the lowland pastoralists.
+The Malle tribe also hunts antelopes, wild boar, and other wildlife.

 •kubsina – arranged marriage

 Once the marriage has been agreed upon, the elders discuss the marriage payment and the wedding ceremony.
 The Malle tribe makes these payments in the form of money and in kind.
 The dowry is given to the girl’s mother and aunts.
 The mother is also given a blanket to signify her suffering in bringing up the girl.
 Aunts receive marriage payments in cash or in-kind (usually cattle).